Delaware

 Murat serves as the Chief Financial Officer of The Farm Soho, bringing over 20 years of experience from Deloitte US and EY US, where he worked with financial services clients, including hedge funds and private equity funds.
 In addition to his corporate expertise, Murat has founded several startup companies, some of which are on track for IPOs within the next 5 to 8 years.<br /> <br /> He holds a Master of Business Administration (MBA) and a Master of Science (M.S.) in Accounting and Taxation from the University of Hartford, Connecticut.
 Murat is a Certified Public Accountant (CPA) licensed in New York and Connecticut and is a member of the American Institute of Certified Public Accountants (AICPA) and the New York State Society of CPAs.

-Read moreIf you are starting or managing a Florida business, you need to appoint a Florida registered agent.
-This is not just a good practice – it is a legal requirement.
-Whether you are forming an LLC, a corporation, or another business entity, the state mandates this.
-You must designate a Florida registered agent service that will receive official legal documents, tax notifications, and compliance-related correspondence on behalf of your company.
+Read moreIf you are starting or managing a Florida business, you are legally required to appoint a Florida registered agent.
+Whether you are forming an LLC, a corporation, or another business entity, the state mandates this appointment.

 If you need to change your Florida registered agent, you must: